huntdatacenter/rbgen/README.md

 Apps
 =====

-The following programs are built with the BGEN repository - click on the names to see the wiki pages.
+The following programs are currently built with the BGEN repository.

 * [bgenix](https://bitbucket.org/gavinband/bgen/wiki/bgenix) - a tool to index and efficiently retrieve subsets of a BGEN file.
 * [cat-bgen](https://bitbucket.org/gavinband/bgen/wiki/cat-bgen) - a tool to efficiently concatenate BGEN files.

+Click on the names to see the wiki pages.

 More information
 =====